-Home and Yard
+Home & Yard

 Drought conditions begin to impact Michigan landscapes - Dry weather may put some trees and shrubs at risk.
 Watch for common signs of drought stress on landscape plants.